What is The Sanisera Field School?

 The Sanisera Field School is managed by scientific experts who form part of academic institutions, museums, universities and other research centers.
 Each of them has its own working style in their fields of expertise.
 Their proven experience is what guarantees that participants will be perfectly trained.
 They are all passionate about their research topics and their energy is easily transmitted to the group that attends our courses.

 Our work is focused on the study of ancient cities, biological anthropology, amphorae & shipwrecks in underwater archaeology, how to make a movie, learning mapping tools for archaeologists focused on GIS Software and discovering the most important monuments from Ancient civilizations such as Athens and Rome.

 In which countries does Sanisera organize Fields Schools?

-For 2017 we have planned field schools in Spain, Italy, Great Britain, France and Germany.
+For 2019 we have planned field schools in Spain, Italy, Great Britain, France, Germany and Jordan.
 We offer students more than 20 courses that can enrich their CVs, validate university credits and get recommendation letters to enter the job market or get into prestigious scientific research centers.